 Chronic Pain Self Management Course - for adults living with persistent pain.
 These courses are run by Pain Association Scotland over a 5 week period, and places must be booked in advance.
 Each session lasts 2.5 hours over an afternoon, and patients will get most benefit from attending the full course.

-The 5 week self management course, delivered by Pain Association Scotland, for people living with chronic pain is due to return to Montrose in April (starting on 9th April).
-We are looking for suitable patients.
+The 5 week self management course, delivered by Pain Association Scotland, for people living with chronic pain is due to return to Monifieth in January 2020.

 Suitable patients are people over 18 with chronic pain, who are able to participate in groups, and who are motivated to manage their pain better.